w3f/polkadot-wiki/docs/general/alpha-program.md

 slug: ../alpha-program
 ---

-Over 150 projects are using the [Polkadot SDK (also known as Substrate)](https://substrate.io) to create the next generation of blockchain infrastructure and application-specific chains.
+Over 150 projects are using the [Polkadot SDK](https://github.com/paritytech/polkadot-sdk) to create the next generation of blockchain infrastructure and application-specific chains.

-The [Polkadot Alpha Program](https://polkadot.network/development/alpha/) is an initiative by Parity Technologies to take your [Polkadot SDK](https://substrate.io) project to the next level.
+The [Polkadot Alpha Program](https://polkadot.network/development/alpha/) is an initiative by Parity Technologies to take your Polkadot SDK-powered project to the next level.

 Take your project from idea to market with comprehensive resources and collaborative development while seizing the opportunity to shape the future of the Polkadot ecosystem.